Adam Ganser - Executive Director

 Adam received a Master of Science in Real Estate Development from Columbia University, a Master of Architecture from Yale University, and a Bachelor of Arts from the University of Wisconsin, Madison, his hometown.
 He lives in Brooklyn with his wife and two daughters.

-Sherrise Palomino - Director of Advocacy and Programs
+Kathy Park Price - Director of Advocacy and Policy

-Carl is the Administrative and Communications Associate, responsible for providing administrative support and assisting in the development and execution of communications and fundraising strategy.
+Carl is the Communications and Programs Manager, responsible for the development and execution of communications and fundraising strategy.
 Prior to joining NY4P, he worked for the Educational Partnerships for Innovation in Communities Network (EPIC-N), where he documented participatory urban planning and sustainability initiatives at universities nationwide.
 Carl holds a B.A. in American Studies from Bard College with a sociology concentration.
-In his spare time he writes music, reads, and rides his bike.
+In his spare time, he writes music, reads, and rides his bike.